-SOCIO-015 SPAN-049 Introduction to Sociology Conversational Latino Cinema 3 3 SPAN-060 Exploring Latino Cinema: A Critical Analysis 3 SPCH-150 Intercultural Communication 3
+SOCIO-015 Introduction to Sociology 3

+SPAN-049 Conversational Latino Cinema 3

+SPAN-060 Exploring Latino Cinema: A Critical Analysis 3

+SPCH-150 Intercultural Communication 3

-- I. Be academically prepared to transfer to a Spanish program at a four-year university. - Demonstrate the ability to understand, speak, read and write using high-intermediate levels of Spanish skills necessary for careers in Spanish and related fields.
+- Be academically prepared to transfer to a Spanish program at a four-year university. - Demonstrate the ability to understand, speak, read and write using high-intermediate levels of Spanish skills necessary for careers in Spanish and related fields.